Priorities & Deadlines Management For A Productive Work Environment

 Goal Setting Theory is a psychological framework that explains how individuals can effectively set and achieve their goals.

-Developed by Edwin Locke and Gary Latham, this theory suggests that setting specific and challenging goals can lead to higher levels of motivation and performance.
+Developed by Edwin Locke and Gary Latham, this theory suggests that setting specific and challenging goals can increase motivation and performance.

 By understanding the principles of Goal Setting Theory, individuals can enhance their productivity, satisfaction, and overall success in the workplace.